proteusx/Palamedes/README.md

 from its systray icon, switch your keyboard to Greek, and you can start typing polytonic Greek.
-Note that you need at least one Unicode font that includes the glyphs (characters) in the Greek (0370-03FF) **and** the Extended Greek range (1F00-1FFF).
+Note that you need at least one Unicode font that includes the glyphs (characters) in the Greek (0370-03FF) **and** the Extended Greek (1F00-1FFF) ranges.
 Examples of such fonts are Times New Roman, Palatino Linotype, Consolas and the DejaVu family.

 For more complete usage information see the documentation and cheat sheet.